 Players can access the site via their web browsers or their mobile devices.
 Most operating systems function well on Global Poker, including iOS and Android.

 Global Poker is able to function legally in the US thanks to its unique dual-currency system based on a sweepstakes model.
 The site does not offer promotions or bonuses on a regular basis.

 There are not many variations of poker on the site.
 Players can only play Texas Hold’em or Omaha, and they may only do so in cash game, sit-n-go, and tournament formats.

 However, the site maintains sufficient traffic to offer these games around the clock.
 Gameplay tends to be quite soft, both in tournaments and cash games.

-Global Poker exists as a US-facing site due to an exploited legal loophole.
-Its system allows the site to classify as a sweepstakes promotion, rather than a gaming website.
+Global Poker exists as a US-facing site due to a legal technicality.
+Its system allows the site to classify as a sweepstakes promotion rather than a gaming website.